fontlabcom/getgo-fonts/ofl/stroke-grot/stroke-grot.md

-# GetGo Baar
+# GetGo Stroke Grot

-GetGo Baar is a modular narrow display font.
+GetGo Stroke Grot is a single-stroke design.

 It contains a basic Latin glyph set.